BLCM/bl3mods/Aaron0000/Balands/README.md

 (Includes the Unofficial Community Patch's changes, so you do not need to run the Unofficial Community Patch at the same time as this mod.
-If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" one of these links; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands.bl3hotfix)
+If you want to always have the latest version of Balands active, in the Hotfix manager "add URL" a link like this; https://raw.githubusercontent.com/BLCM/bl3mods/master/Aaron0000/Balands/Balands.bl3hotfix)

 (This mod works just fine with regular save files.
 Just reroll your Mayhem Modifiers after you quit using the mod if you have Mayhem Mode 1 through 10 on.)